Mastiha: what is it, how is it produced, and which cocktails to make with this Greek liqueur?

 But today, we will talk about the excellent Greek brandy, not confectionery.
 This liqueur has balsamic aromas of unprecedented finesse, a sweet and complex flavor, good alcohol content, and deepness.

-Few are the liqueurs that manage to express such intense, aromatic and sumptuous notes simultaneously, without losing momentum and grace.
+Few are the liqueurs that manage to express such intense, aromatic, and sumptuous notes simultaneously, without losing momentum and grace.

-It is an artisanal product, made with care and great attention, has unique characteristics that make it perfect as an aperitif liqueur for after dinner, but above all, it is an excellent ingredient for making great cocktails.
+It is an artisanal product, made with care and great attention, and has unique characteristics that make it perfect as an aperitif liqueur for after dinner, but above all, it is an excellent ingredient for making great cocktails.

 Organoleptic characteristics of Mastiha liqueur